1 Legal and regulatory framework

 As a rule, mining operations are prohibited in specially protected natural areas.

-Further, Article 25 of the Code on Subsoil and Subsoil Use provides for a list of territories where subsoil use operations are prohibited (as noted in question 3.2, this provision is suspended until 1 January 2023).
+Further, Article 25 of the Subsoil Code provides for a list of territories where subsoil use operations are prohibited (as noted in question 3.2, this provision is suspended until 1 January 2023).

-Lastly, a mining licence may not be issued for territories referred to in Article 203 of the Code on Subsoil and Subsoil Use (ie, territories in which hydrocarbons are produced (unless the owner gives consent) or granted for exploration, mining or subsoil space use operations; territories with uranium or rare-earth uranium deposits or where abandonment works are performed).
+Lastly, a mining licence may not be issued for territories referred to in Article 203 of the Subsoil Code (ie, territories in which hydrocarbons are produced (unless the owner gives consent) or granted for exploration, mining or subsoil space use operations; territories with uranium or rare-earth uranium deposits or where abandonment works are performed).

-Requirements for the applicant: The applicant must lodge an application with relevant documents envisaged by Article 204 of the Code on Subsoil and Subsoil Use, including drafts of a mining works plan and an abandonment plan, a report on estimation of resources and reserves of solid minerals of the subsoil site requested for use, among other things.
+Requirements for the applicant: The applicant must lodge an application with relevant documents envisaged by Article 204 of the Subsoil Code, including drafts of a mining works plan and an abandonment plan, a report on estimation of resources and reserves of solid minerals of the subsoil site requested for use, among other things.

 The applicant must also provide documents evidencing its compliance with the requirements pertaining to professional, financial and technical capacities.

-Compliance with professional capacities includes the availability of specialists in any of the following spheres, either on the applicant's staff or under a services agreement:
+Compliance with professional capacities comprises the availability of specialists in any of the following spheres, either on the applicant's staff or under a services agreement:

 - geology or geophysics;